skoolkid/skoolkit/sphinx/source/commands.rst

-    -t, --text            Show ASCII text in the comment fields -T FILE, --sft FILE   Use FILE as the skool file template -V, --version         Show SkoolKit version number and exit -z, --defb-zfill      Pad decimal values in DEFB statements with leading zeroes
+    -t, --text            Show ASCII text in the comment fields -T FILE, --sft FILE   Use FILE as the skool file template -V, --version         Show SkoolKit version number and exit -w W, --line-width W  Set the maximum line width of the skool file (default:
+                          79)
+    -z, --defb-zfill      Pad decimal values in DEFB statements with leading zeroes